JiguangLi/hello-world/README.md

 # hello-world
-Just to get me started
+Just to get me started with Git.